Jay-Raam/Blog_Jay/README.md

-## Blogify — v1
+## Blog — v1

 Welcome to Blog!
 I’m Jayasriraam, a front-end Developer based in Chennai, and I’m excited to introduce my latest project.
-Blog is an engaging web application designed for users to explore, create, and share blog posts.
+Blog is an engaging web application designed for share My blog posts.
 With a user-friendly interface and powerful backend capabilities, Blogify provides an enjoyable and seamless blogging experience.

 ## Tech Stack